cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 Since we are allowing only unordered channels and disallowing channel closure procedures, we don't need a procedure for recovering.
 The channel cannot be closed or get stuck.

+### MsgBlacklist

+// TODO
+Should be the blacklist icaOwnerAccounts specific?
+What happens if controller chain registers and funds a hostAccount and then the host chain blacklist the transfers?
+Are funds lost?

 ## Example Implementations

-- Implementation of ICS 27 version 1 in Go can be found in [ibc-go repository](https://github.com/cosmos/ibc-go).
+- Implementation of ICS 27 version 1 in Go can be found in the [ibc-go repository](https://github.com/cosmos/ibc-go).

 - Implementation of ICS 27 version 2 in Go COMING SOON.